 We’ve all done it.
 We’ve all sat there, watching some lucky someone’s beautiful blonde locks dancing playfully in the sunlight and thought, could I have that?
 Could I learn how to bleach black hair at home and get that gorgeous blonde look?

 Interested in knowing what your favourite blonde shade will look like on you?
 Don’t forget to use our Virtual Try-On feature to see what shade best suits you.
 Find out more on our Virtual Try-On homepage at the end of this article, or by clicking on one of our products with the 'Try It On' icon.

 Well, the obvious answer is yes.
 And, bleached blonde hair, or super-blonde hair as we probably should call it, can look amazing, especially in the sunlight!

-So, we’re here to tell you how to bleach hair at home, perfectly.
-In fact, super-blonde hair is surprisingly easy to achieve if you use the right home dyeing kit, but before you run off to the pharmacy, consider these invaluable tips for how to lighten dark hair.
+So, we’re here to tell you how to lighten your hair at home, perfectly.
+In fact, super-blonde hair is surprisingly easy to achieve if you use the right home dyeing kit, but before you run off to the pharmacy, consider these invaluable tips for how to lighten dark hair at home.

 Tools you’ll need for bleaching black hair

-Firstly, let’s think about the tools you’ll need for bleaching black hair.
+Firstly, let’s think about the tools you’ll need for bleaching black hair at home.
 If you aren’t using a fully inclusive bleaching kit, there are a couple of items that you should pick up, including:

 • Hair bleach kit (goes without saying)